interplaynetary/free-association/DPI.md

-2.0 The Initiative, The Ask, and The Opportunity
+2.0 The Initiative and Opportunity

 2.1 Global Living Labs
 To introduce this paradigm shift, the Free Association Coalition is organizing Global Living Labs – a joint initiative bringing together organizations worldwide to experience this new coordination paradigm firsthand.
 Together, we are convening UN agencies, philanthropic foundations, impact investment networks, civil society organizations, regional coordination bodies, and grassroots movements.
 This is not a presentation; it is an interactive demonstration where imagination becomes infrastructure, and where technology serves human coordination rather than corporate or bureaucratic control.

 Objectives of the Global Living Labs:
-Demonstrate: Allow participants to engage directly with the platform, participating in real-time simulations of resource mapping and allocation across diverse contexts
+Demonstrate: Allow participants to engage directly with the protocol, participating in real-time simulations of resource mapping and allocation across diverse contexts
 Engage: Convene key stakeholders who can turn this prototype into widespread practice, including government representatives, UN agencies, foundation leaders, impact investors, grassroots organizations, and community leaders
 Legitimize: Build credibility through multiple high-profile partnerships and demonstrations, creating the momentum necessary for larger-scale adoption
-Iterate: Gather feedback from diverse contexts to refine the platform for different use cases and organizational cultures
+Iterate: Gather feedback from diverse contexts to refine protocol for different use cases and organizational cultures

 2.2 Coalition Membership & Organizational Pilots
 We invite your organization to join the Free Association Coalition at a level of engagement that matches your capacity and readiness.

 Coalition Membership Tiers:
-🟢 Active Member – Organizations piloting resource coordination Implement the system with a portion of your discretionary budget or grant portfolio Publish recognition weights, capacity, and needs on the platform Participate in pilot coalition learning and quarterly coordination reviews Receive priority technical support and platform refinements
+ Active Member – Organizations piloting resource coordination Implement the system with a portion of your discretionary budget / grant portfolio Publish recognition weights, capacity, and needs via protocol Participate in pilot coalition learning and quarterly coordination reviews Receive priority technical support and protocol refinements

-🟡 Supporting Member – Organizations exploring and learning Attend living labs and coordination demonstrations Access pilot data and learnings from active members Participate in coalition convenings and feedback sessions No resource commitment required – observe and evaluate
+Supporting Member – Organizations exploring and learning Attend living labs and coordination demonstrations Access pilot data and learnings from active members Participate in coalition convenings and feedback sessions No resource commitment required – observe and evaluate

-🟠 Aligned Ally – Organizations endorsing the vision Stay connected to coalition developments and findings Share insights from your network and context
+Aligned Ally – Organizations endorsing the vision
-Consider future active participation as capacity allows
+Stay connected to coalition developments and findings Share insights from your network and context

-The Active Member Pilot Approach:
+Consider future active participation as capacity allows The Active Member Pilot Approach:
-For organizations ready to pilot, each operates autonomously while being part of the coalition network:
+For organizations ready to pilot, each operates autonomously (free to associate with each other) while being part of the coalition network:

 Your Organization Chooses:
 Scale: What portion of your budget to pilot with